 |Managerial Economics||Asset Valuation, Risk & Return||Capital Structure & Risk Management Issues||Managerial Accounting|

 |Financial Accounting||Problems & Methods in Marketing Management||Advanced Managerial Statistics||Organizational Behavior|

 |Professional Writing||Professional Communication||Elective|

 In the second year, students select 6 elective courses and complete remaining core business requirements.
-The courses chosen enables students to further expand their studies in one of our 5 career-focused areas of concentration and industry-focused areas of emphasis offered by the Hough Graduate School of Business.
+Electives enable students to further expand their studies in one of our 5 career-focused areas of concentration offered by the Hough Graduate School of Business.
 Students typically take 2 to 3 courses per module, leaving plenty of time for job search activities.